 The Boone Area is comprised of people who want to share the creativity that has always been a part of the local culture.
 While in Boone, visiting the area's varied museums and facilities allows for the opportunity to soak up High Country history and culture in informative, imaginative, and interpretative ways.

 Blue Ridge Craft Trails, a part of the Blue Ridge National Heritage Area, highlights many Boone area artisan galleries and craft studios.
-Blue Ridge Craft Trails connects the artists of Appalachia to the rich history of creation in the region and honors the natural beauty of the Blue Ridge Mountains that has inspired countless works of art throughout centuries.
-Visit all of the stops in Watauga County by using our Sample Itinerary on the Craft Trails website.
+Blue Ridge Craft Trails connects the artists of Appalachia to the rich history of creation in the region and honors the natural beauty of the Blue Ridge Mountains that has inspired countless works of art throughout the centuries.
+Visit all of the stops in Watauga County with our Craft Trails Itinerary.